 what it looks and feels like to be a homeless child in Indianapolis.

-Over the course of a year, over 3,171 children in Marion County experience homelessness.
+According to the Indiana Department of Education, over the course of a year, over 5,100 children in Marion County experience homelessness.

 65% of these children are under the age of 12.

 Families make up more than one third of the Indianapolis homeless population.